My three previous posts are:

-Delightfully Do?
-In the beginning, God beautifully created the heavens and the earth.
-He also created Adam and Eve in His image and had a sweet personal relationship with them in the perfect garden called Eden.
-He told them to enjoy and cultivate the garden, and to eat from any of the trees except for one.
-Everything was theirs except for this one tree.
-He said, “You shall not eat from the tree of knowledge of good and evil or you will surely die.”
+In the beginning, God created the heavens and the earth (Genesis 1:1).
+He also created Adam and Eve and had a sweet personal relationship with them in the perfect garden called Eden.
+He had made them in His image, and told them to enjoy and cultivate the garden.
+He also told them they could eat from any of the trees except for one.
+His reason for this boundary was because he loved them: “You shall not eat from the tree of knowledge of good and evil or you will surely die.”
 Sadly, instead of delightfully doing what God decreed, both Adam and Eve disobeyed the Lord.
-Having been tricked by the serpent, they ate from the tree, and as a result, both sin and death entered the world.
-As a consequence, they were forced to leave the garden, yet not without the loving promise of a future Redeemer.
-(See Genesis 2:16-17, Genesis 3) *Good news, Jesus the Redeemer came to forgive all sins from Adam forward.
+Having been tricked by the serpent, they doubted God's word and ate from the tree.
+As a result, both sin and death entered the world.
+They were forced to leave the garden, yet not without the promise of a future Redeemer.

-Delightfully Do!
 However, there once was a man named Noah.
 He loved God, and obeyed Him.
 Noah was living in a time when the earth was corrupt in the sight of God, and the earth was filled with violence… every intent of the thoughts of (mankind’s) heart was only evil continually…And the Lord was sorry that He had made man on the earth, and He was grieved in His heart…But Noah found favor in the eyes of the Lord.
 God told Noah to build an arc for himself and his family because He was going to send a great flood to blot out the violence of mankind.
-Noah delightfully and undoubtedly did what God asked him to do, which took much courage.
-As a result of his active obedience, the arc was built, he and his family entered in, and they and the selected living creatures were safe from the great flood that covered the earth.
-(See Genesis 6:5-22, 7:15-17). *Good news, just as the arc protected and saved, so does the cross of Christ!
-Let us enter in.
+Noah, who was human and most likely experienced days of doubt, chose to push that feeling aside and instead do what God asked of him.
+I wonder, did he "whistle while he worked" to help ignore the mocking around him?
+Not a bad idea!
+We do know this: as a result of his active obedience, the arc was built, he and his family entered in, and they and the selected living creatures were safe from the great flood that covered the earth. (*Good news, Noah's arc points to the Jesus' cross.
+Just as the arc saved them physically, so does our faith in Christ spiritually.
+Let's enter in!)

-Choose to delightfully do, my friend, even when it’s hard, or I should say, especially when it’s hard.
+Choose to delightfully do even when it’s hard, or I should say, especially when it’s hard.
 Remember, He has the best in mind for you.
-By His empowering Spirit in you, trust and obey.
+Through the power of His abiding Spirit, choose to trust and obey.